micropython/micropython/docs/library/machine.I2C.rst

      - *freq* is the SCL clock rate

    In the case of hardware I2C the actual clock frequency may be lower than the requested frequency.
-This is dependant on the platform hardware.
+This is dependent on the platform hardware.
 The actual rate may be determined by printing the I2C object.

 .. method:: I2C.deinit()